ilievlad/service-mesh-examples/kuma/README.md

 * The product is still new, but it's production ready.
 * At the time of writing, build in gateway was at first GA version.
 * It's very lightweight, consisting of only 1 deployment for a control plane.
 It also only injects one container (a wrapped envoy container).
-* It comes with build in observability for easy setup (it's not recommeded for production, though).
+* It comes with build in observability for easy setup; it's not recommeded for production, though.
+So we'll have to integrate it with our metrics and logging.
+* It has service autodiscovery, meaning no extra objects are needed to join mesh (unlike other solutions)